 I make software, and I launched my first web site in 1998.
 Since then, I’ve worked in a variety of roles on sites and applications of all sizes.
 I currently help with Marketing and Customer Success at Wildbit.

 During my time as a bootstrapped solo founder, I learned a lot.
 So I wrote a book about building, launching, and supporting a hosted web application.
-I’m in the process of writing a second edition, and in the meantime, the first edition is free on Medium.
+I just finished the second edition, and it’s free to read on the web.

 Starting & Sustaining

 In 2013, I wrote the first edition of Starting & Sustaining, a book that addresses the logistics and lessons learned of starting and successfully running a hosted web application as a solo founder bootstrapping.
-I’m currently working on the second edition that’s turning out to be a rather huge update.
+I just finished the second edition that turned out to be a huge update.

 After running Sifter through several years of health issues and ultimately selling it, I’m now taking it a step further with a massive update to the book.
 I’ve also started a series of interviews with others around the SaaS industry focused on their struggles and overcoming those struggles.